neokuze/chatango-lib/README.md

 # chatango-lib

-Chatango Library for Python 3.6+
+A powerful asynchronous Chatango library with aiohttp, written in Python 3.6+

-### Library is supposed to be similar to use for megach.py users, but was based from cherryblossom.
+### Library is supposed to be similar in usage for megach.py users, but was based on cherryblossom.

-Special thanks to Sweets, Linkkg(Megamaster12) and [TheClonerx](https://github.com/linkkg/megach.py) Based on "megach.py", [linkkg](https://github.com/linkkg/) + "CherryBlossom", [Sweets](https://github.com/sweets/) also she motivate me with async, and LmaoLover for his fork.
+Special thanks to [Sweets](https://github.com/sweets/), [Linkkg](https://github.com/linkkg/megach.py), and [TheClonerx](https://github.com/theclonerx).

+Similar usage to "megach.py" by Linkkg & "CherryBlossom" by Sweets.
+Sweets also motivated me with async, & thanks to [LmaoLover](https://github.com/LmaoLover/) for their help.

 ---
 #### supposed to be working